-Making choices and decisions are a part of life.
-Simply put, the way life unfolds, with its twists and turns, starts and stops, requires us to make choices and decisions every step of the way.
-So, I find it fascinating, and somewhat baffling that by the time young people have reached adulthood many have not mastered the art of decision-making.
+Making choices and decisions is a part of life.
+Simply put, the way life unfolds—with its twists and turns, starts and stops—requires us to make choices and decisions every step of the way.
+So, I find it fascinating and somewhat baffling that by the time young people have reached adulthood, many have not mastered the art of decision-making.
 In fact, many people dread change because this means they will have to contemplate something different from what they’re used to and maybe even be required to make change.

 Some people have been burned in the past by poor choices and decisions and are afraid to, once again, risk making a bad choice or decision.
 So they may do nothing hoping the change will work itself out, or go away, or that somebody else will take care of what needs to be done.

 Then there’s the issue of children never learning to make decisions because they’ve never been taught how to do it; many of the important choices have been made for them and they may simply have no say in the matter.
 That may be the fault of parents who try to control too much of their children’s lives fearing that they will miss out on what they, the parents, deem to be important unless they, the parents, jump in to ensure the “proper” course for their children.

 The bottom line is that decision-making is something we all need to learn how to do.
 This very essential life skill should be taught from very early on since decision-making takes years of practice to master.
 Learning how to make good choices and wise decisions depends upon several factors: a person’s developmental stage/age, having a general idea of right and wrong (and I mean this in the broadest moral sense since individual’s may acquire their own idea of what is right and wrong for them personally as they mature), understanding what the decision-making process entails, and practice!

 You may think starting with infants is just too young but that’s not the case.